-I’m often asked for advice about Configuration Manager Inventory Cycle Recommendations settings.
+I’m often asked for advice about System Center Configuration Manager (SCCM) Inventory Cycle Recommendations settings.

 First, what are the three different inventories?

 2. Software Inventory

 You would think based solely on its name that this inventory setting only shows details about the physical hardware.
 It is true that it does show you details about your physical hardware, but it also shows data collected from WMI.
 This inventory type is customizable.